dbasch/life/README.md

 Conway's Game of Life implemented in ClojureScript as a learning exercise.

-Check it out here: [http://diegobasch.com/life/](diegobasch.com/life)
+See it in action: [diegobasch.com/life/](http://diegobasch.com/life)

 ## License